 Other responsibilities include conducting internal audits randomly and periodically, designing and executing security awareness programs and policies.
 At times, security consultants will interact or deliver presentations to senior management, government officials and stakeholders.
 You will also need to be able to be an important part of hiring interviews for relevant positions.

 If you are able to do your job successfully, it can be an extremely satisfying job.
 Their job security is also very high as long as you are able to keep performing.
 Another great thing about the job is that you are not dependent on other people.
 For example, business development or marketing people rely on the decisions of other people to complete their job objectives such as persuading people to buy from them or negotiating a price.
 With a security consultant job your performance is mostly in your own hands.

-How to become a security consultant?
+How to Become a Security Consultant?

 Sometimes, security consultants have a degree in the subject-matter expertise for their role but it is not necessary.
 If the job seeker has enough work experience, then that can be a very good substitute for a directly related degree.
-For entry-level jobs there is going to be a degree needed with some relevance to the some subject-matter expertise of the job.
+For entry-level jobs, candidates need a degree with some relevance to the some subject-matter expertise of the job.

-What are the educational and certification requirements to become a security consultant?
+What are the Educational and Certification Requirements to Become a Security Consultant?

-Degrees in criminal justice, or if the job is related to IT security, a degree in computer science or engineering may be very beneficial to your chances of securing the job and to help you perform the tasks of the job.
+Degrees in criminal justice are beneficial to your chances of securing the job and to help you perform the tasks of the job.
+If the job is related to IT security, a degree in computer science or engineering is ideal.
 Other degrees that might be of benefit include intelligence management, public safety and homeland security.
 Most employers have on-site training courses or third-party training programs, especially for more junior roles.

 There are certain security consultant certification and courses that might be useful to the career.
 For example, for an IT security consultant, there is CDS (Certified Security Consultant) or CISSP (Certified Information Systems Security Professional) certification.
-In order to acquire these certifications, the candidate will need to comply with all the requirements of the respective organizations that offer these certifications.
+In order to acquire these certifications, the candidate needs to comply with all the requirements of the respective organizations that offer these certifications.

-How to prepare for a security consultant interview?
+How to Prepare for a Security Consultant Interview?

 If you are working in a culturally diverse company or international location, then language skills will be very useful.
 Most security consultants move up on the corporate ladder and that requires some leadership skills.
 Additionally, as a security consultant might deliver presentations, interact with clients or management, which means good communication skills are very important.

-What personality traits are a good fit for security consultants?
+What Personality Traits are a Good fit for Security Consultants?

 With increasing technology prominence in almost every industry, security consultant jobs are no different.
 Computer software, devices, phone applications and many other technologies can help you perform better.
-Having an analytical type personality is also critical as most of the job functions, such as problem solving or a detailed root-cause analysis, are going to need that.
+Having an analytical type personality is also critical.
+Most of the job functions, such as problem solving or a detailed root-cause analysis, are going to need that.